microsoft/fast/README.md

 This principle of being unopinionated manifests in several important ways including:

 * A flat component architecture that lets you compose what you need without struggling with rigid patterns and complex objects.
 * Separating base components from styles and design systems to support multiple implementations without re-writing or duplicating styles.
-Use the design system to customize existing styled components, or build your own styles, with your design system, without having to re-build or duplicate the base components.
+Use the design system to customize existing styled components, or build your own styles, with your design system, without having to rebuild or duplicate the base components.
 * Framework agnostic tooling that lets you use our development tools with any view framework.
 * The ability to replace almost any FAST package with your package of choice.
 Get started with our animation package and add more as you need them.
 Alternatively, use our suite of packages to build your next project from the ground up; it's your call.